Meg Myers: 2012–2014: Daughter in the Choir, signing with Atlantic Records, and Make a Shadow

 Myers released her début Daughter in the Choir EP in March 2012.
 Prior to release of the EP, she released the single "Monster", which was her first success, thanks to its music video, which was directed by A.P.
 Fisher and produced by Filippo Nesci, as noted by LA Weekly.
 Her follow-up single, "Tennessee", was well received.
 In August 2012, Myers completed a month-long residency at Bootleg Bar in Los Angeles.

 In April 2013, Myers released her first single via Atlantic Records, "Heart Heart Head".
 The music video premièred on Jay Z's Life + Times.
 In September 2013, Myers opened for The Pixies at three shows in both Los Angeles, CA and Brooklyn, NY and released a new single "Desire", which premiered on Stereogum.
-Myers kicked off 2014 with the release of the "Desire" music video, premiering it on Vice’s Noisey blog.
+Myers kicked off 2014 with the release of the "Desire" music video, premiering it on Vices Noisey blog.
 Both "Desire" and "Heart Heart Head" were featured on her second EP, Make a Shadow, which was released on February 7, 2014, and also features "The Morning After", which premièred via SPIN.
 Myers supported the release of her new EP with a show at LA's Bootleg Bar.